 The Emergence of Appropriate Social Skills

-by Patricia S. Lemer, MS. Bus., NCC, Chairman Emeritus Epidemic Answers.
-This blog post, originally titled “Say Hi to Patty”, focuses on autism, ADHD, developmental delays, Sensory Processing Disorder and appropriate social skills.
+In this blog post, originally titled “Say Hi to Patty”, Patricia S. Lemer focuses on autism, ADHD, developmental delays, Sensory Processing Disorder and appropriate social skills.

 The emergence of appropriate social skills is the final step on the path to resolving developmental delays.
 Almost daily at my office, I welcome parents and their children who come for testing.
 As they enter, inevitably I hear, “Scott, say hi to Patty.”
 Scott may act dutifully, repeating the words rotely, without eye contact – or he may be mute.
 In the first instance, the parent is relieved; at least he talked.
 In the latter, he may be embarrassed.